Rynchodon/SpaceEngineersPluginLoader/Readme.txt

 Install
 =======
+Download SEPL_installer_win64.zip from https://github.com/Rynchodon/SpaceEngineersPluginLoader/releases/latest.
+Open the archive and run SetupSEPL.msi.
-Download SEPL_win64_installer.zip, open it, and run SetupSEPL.msi A shortcut to Plugin Manager will be placed on your desktop and in the start menu.
+A shortcut to Plugin Manager will be placed on your desktop and in the start menu.